#Innsider’s guide to Reykjavík

-Whilst it’s internationally recognised that both Iceland and Reykjavik are part of Europe, a short drive to Silfra, a fissure in Thingvellir National Park, provides #innsiders the chance to be in both Europe and North America simultaneously.
+While it’s internationally recognized that both Iceland and Reykjavik are part of Europe, a short drive to Silfra, a fissure in Thingvellir National Park, provides #innsiders the chance to be in both Europe and North America simultaneously.
 How is this possible?
-Well, the fissure sits upon the spot where the Eurasian and North American tectonic plates meet, so take advantage of the scuba diving and snorkelling opportunities for this once-in-a-lifetime experience and swim across the continents in clear blue water!
+Well, the fissure sits upon the spot where the Eurasian and North American tectonic plates meet, so take advantage of the scuba diving and snorkeling opportunities for this once-in-a-lifetime experience and swim across the continents in clear blue water!

 For more information visit: http://www.thecinema.is/

 Rock ‘n’ Roll

 After a day of exploring Reykjavik’s cultural and architectural sights, a night out to let your hair down is high on the agenda.
 The city has lots of cool bars to dance the night away, but #innsiders should make it a priority to visit Gamli Gaukurinn , the oldest pub in Iceland.
 Known for its wild nights, this venue is Iceland’s leading rock venue, hosting bands throughout the year.
 When you arrive, make sure to ask for a shot of Iceland’s traditional chaser, Brennvin schnapps, the locals will take to you in no time!

 For those #innsiders looking to immerse themselves in more local culture, a stop at Hannesarholt is a must.
 This building is the historic home of the late Hannes Hafstein, Iceland’s first Minister of State and a beloved poet.
 The house features numerous talks, lectures and tours for visitors to discover Reykjavik’s past.
 For music lovers, there is a matinee concert of Icelandic live music every Monday at 5pm, whilst foodies can take advantage of the Hannersarholt restaurant which is one of the best in the city for modern Icelandic cuisine.